-Using the Canva's social media post setting, you can draft banners, flyers, cards, and posts of all shapes and sizes using one of hundreds of pro-level backgrounds.
+Using the Canva's social media post setting, you can draft banners, flyers, cards, and posts of all shapes and sizes using one of millions of pro-level photos for your quote background.
 Of course, feel free to snap a photo on the go, as well.
 One you select your image, you can choose from more than 100 fonts, adjust the size and color, and publish.

 Quotes Creator has a neat feature that suggests quotes to use -- including their attributions -- to take the work out of creating an inspirational post for you.
 We also like how subtly transparent the watermark is to make it as distraction-free as possible.
 This is another easy-to-use app that creates quotes for Instagram in just a few simple steps -- with an easy tap to upload to the platform.

 Quotes Creator's stock background options are a little cheesy, so we recommend finding your own and uploading them or using their library of photos.

-Quote Maker is another free app that tries to upsell its Pro version to unlock more background and style options, but you can always upload your own background if you feel too limited.
-Where Quotes Maker takes the cake is its cool font styling and effects.
-You could add neat decals to your brand's name or a stamp-like effect to a company motto or mission statement.
+Quote Maker is another free app that requires a Pro version to unlock more background and style options, but you can always upload your own background if you feel too limited.
+You can add neat decals to your brand's name or a stamp-like effect to a company motto or mission statement.

 We recommend exploring the app, but another warning -- it can be glitchy if your design and editing actions get more complex.
 It's best for simple images, like the one above.